 Teresa Tullio, my amazing color teacher and the brains behind The Business of Color, recently did a fantastic blog post about why colors look different in different settings.
+She gives a great explanation of why that gray wall turned blue.
 (In fact, I’m going to be drawing from Teresa’s work for much of this post.
 She’s just so scientific about color.)
 Look at this collection of rooms she found which all use Benjamin Moore’s Revere Pewter, one of the most popular gray colors:

-- Lighting: This is a biggie.
+This is a biggie.
 How much natural light does the room get?
 Does your room face north?
 Northern light is blue in color and will give a room an even cooler feel.
 East and west facing windows give either warm or cool light depending upon whether it is morning or evening in the room.
 Southern exposure will give you the truest color read at all times of day.
 Furthermore, you need to think about what’s outside your windows — A hill?
 Tons of green?
 A blue ocean? (don’t we all wish for that?!).
 A covered carport?
 All of these scenarios will color the light that is coming through your windows.
 What about non-natural lighting sources?
 Are they incandescent or florescent; are there tons of lights, or way too few?
 These all impact color.
+These all contribute to why your gray wall turned blue, or green, or even purple!
 Never choose colors at night with all the lights on only.
 You must look at them during the day in natural light as well.

-- Trusting the internet: Folks, pictures you see in magazines and the internet have been edited BIG TIME.
+Folks, pictures you see in magazines and the internet have been edited BIG TIME.
 Color may look nothing at all as it does real life.
 Editing may have been done for lighting and color correction purposes, or just because the editorial team likes the edited color better.
-Morever, the internet has no idea of the context in which you will be painting.
+Moreover, the internet has no idea of the context in which you will be painting.